Chart Color Schemes

 Goodna's young demographic places it in the bottom 15% of areas nationwide

 Goodna's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 years and significantly lower than Australia's national average of 38 years.
 Compared to Greater Brisbane, Goodna has a higher proportion of residents aged 5-14 (16.9%) but fewer residents aged 25-34 (13.3%).
-According to post-2021 Census data, the 55 to 64 age group in Goodna has increased from 9.6% to 10.7% of the population, while the 25 to 34 cohort has decreased from 14.0% to 13.3%.
-Demographic modeling indicates that by 2041, Goodna's age profile will change significantly.
-The 55 to 64 cohort is projected to grow by 35%, adding 426 residents to reach a total of 1,637.
-Conversely, population declines are projected for the 0 to 4 and 35 to 44 age groups.
+According to data from the 2021 Census, the percentage of residents aged 55-64 has increased from 9.6% to 10.7%.
+Conversely, the proportion of residents aged 25-34 has decreased from 14.0% to 13.3%.
+Demographic projections suggest that by 2041, Goodna's age profile will change significantly.
+The number of residents aged 55-64 is projected to grow by 35%, adding 426 residents to reach a total of 1,637.
+Meanwhile, population declines are projected for the 0-4 and 35-44 age groups.